vishnufka/timesheet-bot/README.md

 Bot that checks timesheets from Timestamp.io via the API, calculating hours worked and any discrepancies such as: too many timesheets, too many hours billed, not enough hours billed, overtime worked, working on a weekend.

-Is hosted on AWS Lambda and posts to Slack
+Is hosted on AWS Lambda and posts to Slack.

 To run: